Professor of Politics and Peace Studies

 Ron has been at George Fox since 1985.
-Before coming to Fox, he taught legal writing at the University of Detroit Law School and was the founding director of the Christian Conciliation Service of Southeastern Michigan.
+Prior to his arrival, he taught legal writing at the University of Detroit Law School and was the founding director of the Christian Conciliation Service of Southeastern Michigan.

-Ron joined George Fox's Center for Peace Learning (now called the Center for Peace and Justice) as assistant director in 1985, becoming the director in 1990.
+Ron joined George Fox's Center for Peace Learning (now called the Center for Peace & Justice) as assistant director in 1985, becoming the director in 1990.
 Ron edited The Roleplay Book (2nd Ed, 1997) as part of his work training people to do mediation in church and community settings.
-Ron has led student study or service trips to Haiti, Guatemala, Germany, the Czech Republic, Poland, Ukraine, Hungary, Croatia, France, and England; and has also visited Nicaragua, Costa Rica, Holland, Jordan, Egypt, Israel, Palestine, and South Korea in pursuit of his own research and scholarly interests; and has visited Vietnam, India, Australia, and (as of March 2014) Senegal for family reasons.
+Ron has led student study or service trips to Haiti, Guatemala, Germany, the Czech Republic, Austria, Poland, Ukraine, Hungary, Croatia, Bosnia, France, and England; has visited Nicaragua, Costa Rica, Holland, Jordan, Egypt, Israel, Palestine, and South Korea in pursuit of his research and scholarly interests; and has visited Vietnam, India, Australia, and (as of March 2014) Senegal for family reasons.

-In the 1990’s, his teaching responsibilities began to range widely, including undergraduate courses in political science, history, communications, business law, and a graduate course in business law and ethics.
-From 1991 to 1996 he directed the university’s honors program.
+In the 1990s, his teaching responsibilities began to range widely, including undergraduate courses in political science, history, communications, business law, and a graduate course in business law and ethics.
+From 1991 to 2006 he directed the university’s honors program.
 In 2003, he left the Center for Peace Learning to lead the start-up of the university’s senior liberal arts capstone course.
-In addition to capstone courses, Ron’s current teaching load also includes Conflict Resolution, Community Mediation, State and Local Government, Introduction to Law, Constitutional Law, and Business Law.
+In addition to capstone courses, Ron’s current teaching load also includes Conflict Resolution, Community Mediation, Peace Theory, State and Local Government, Introduction to Law, Constitutional Law, and Business Law.
 Ron also began as the Liberal Arts and Critical Issues (LACI) Director in the fall of 2016.